chirimen-oh/chirimen-oh.github.io/docs/en/FAQ.md

 They cannot do it without the grant from Mozilla Corporation.

 ## Q. What kind of ones is the license of the source code?
-Mozilla Japan is doing the intellectual property control of the source code as a substitute of the community.
+WebDINO Japan is doing the intellectual property control of the source code as a substitute of the community.
 Refer to [this information](https://chirimen-oh.github.io/license/) for a copyright and a license.

 ## Q. Is CHIRIMEN Open Source Hardware?
 We should compare [the definition of OSHW](http://freedomdefined.org/OSHW) with [CHIRIMEN License](https://chirimen-oh.github.io/license/).
 There are many common points, but there may be some difference.